akaigoro/df4j/README.md

 df4j ia an attempt to discover the basic building elements of asynchronous computations, and allow developer to freely combine those elements, and add new ones.

-The main results of this work are listed below.
+The main results of this work are listed beloForkJoinTaskw.
 Some of them look evident, but listed for completeness.

 1. Parallel computation can be represented as a (dataflow) graph, which consists of 2 kinds of nodes: activities and connectors.
 Activities compute tokens (values and signals), connectors pass them between activities.